Would you like to join the adventure? We are always looking for more members but especially new adult helpers.

 - Uniformed Leader: We are looking for keen adults to become Cub Scout leaders.
 You’d be an energetic person who gets on well with 8 to 11 year olds (and can cope with the noise that they make).
 We’re looking for people who could come along most weeks and work as part of the leadership team.
 Your first uniform would be provided by us once you have been interviewed by the District Appointments Committee.
 As a warranted leader you make a commitment to undertake training.
 You don’t have to be a Cub Scout parent to become a leader.

 - Group Exec representative: The Group Executive Committee of Billingshurst Scout and Guide group exists to look after the hall and the assets of the group.
 It is also responsible for group fundraising (although not our Painless Fundraising).
-They like to have a representative from each section at their meetings which take place monthly, normally on a Monday evening.
+They like to have a representative from each section at their monthly meetings which usually take place on a Monday evening.

 - Painless fundraiser: We’re very proud of our Parbrook fundraising that allows us to keep our costs down without having to keep asking you for money.
 However, we could do even more if everybody signed up and used our Easyfundraising service.
 We need a helper to promote Easyfundraising to our parents and their friends.
 A range of marketing materials are available from Easyfundraising to help you and you wouldn’t have to come to any pack meetings.